 It is also valid and important when talking about a case study to visually show which employee was responsible for that piece of work.

-A Picture tells a thousand words.
-Using screen shots can sell your designs and add confidence to your proposals by giving visual examples of similar projects you have done.
+An image tells a thousand words.
+Using screenshots and pictures can help selling your ideas and add confidence to your proposals by giving visual examples of similar projects you have done.